saggitar/ubi-interact-python-package/README.md

 * Continue at [PyPi](#pypi)

 ### PyPi
-After activating the environment you can install the package from pypi.
+After activating the environment, install the package from pypi.
 The package supplies different [extras](#extras), to install additional dependencies for optional features.

-Test if everything is working correctly by calling the ``ubii-client`` script which get's installed as part of the package.
+Test if everything is working correctly by calling the ``ubii-client`` script which gets installed as part of the package.

 ```